Hoclor/CoSADUV-Contextual-Saliency-for-Detecting-Anomalies-in-UAV-Video/README.md

 Created and tested using Python 3.5.3, [PyTorch 0.4.0](https://pytorch.org/), and [OpenCV 3.4.3](https://opencv.org/)

 Repository for my Master's Project on the topic of "Contextual Saliency for Detecting Anomalies within Unmanned Aerial Vehicle (UAV) Video".
-The master's thesis report is available [here](https://github.com/Hoclor/CoSADUV-Contextual-Saliency-for-Detecting-Anomalies-in-UAV-Video/blob/master/Contextual_Saliency_for_Detecting_Anomalies_within_Unmanned_Aerial_Vehicle_(UAV)_Video.pdf).
+The thesis report is available [here](https://github.com/Hoclor/CoSADUV-Contextual-Saliency-for-Detecting-Anomalies-in-UAV-Video/blob/master/Contextual_Saliency_for_Detecting_Anomalies_within_Unmanned_Aerial_Vehicle_(UAV)_Video.pdf).

-This work was also accepted to be published in The Visual Computer under the title ["Temporal and Non-Temporal Contextual Saliency Analysis for Generalized Wide-Area Search within Unmanned Aerial Vehicle (UAV) Video"](https://github.com/Hoclor/CoSADUV-Contextual-Saliency-for-Detecting-Anomalies-in-UAV-Video/blob/master/gokstorp2021TheVisualComputer.pdf).
+This work was also published in The Visual Computer under the title ["Temporal and Non-Temporal Contextual Saliency Analysis for Generalized Wide-Area Search within Unmanned Aerial Vehicle (UAV) Video"](https://link.springer.com/article/10.1007/s00371-021-02264-6).

 ## Architectures